 Emergence of the ‘Gator Navy and its Revolutionary Landing Craft

-(Vol. I, Amphibious Operations in the South Pacific in WWII Series)
+(Vol. I in the series: Amphibious Operations in the South Pacific in WWII)

 by William L. McGee

-Foreword by John Lorelli, author of To Foreign Shores, U.S. Amphibious Operations in WWII
+Foreword by John Lorelli, To Foreign Shores, U.S. Amphibious Operations in WWII

 BMC Publications, 2000

-The primary objective of THE AMPHIBIANS ARE COMING! — Volume I in William L. McGee’s acclaimed Pacific war series, AMPHIBIOUS OPERATIONS IN THE SOUTH PACIFIC IN WWII — is to provide a biographical history of the revolutionary World War II landing craft and the unsung heroes who manned them.
-The book:
+The primary objective of THE AMPHIBIANS ARE COMING! — Volume I in William L. McGee’s acclaimed Pacific war series, AMPHIBIOUS OPERATIONS IN THE SOUTH PACIFIC IN WWII — is to provide a biographical history of the revolutionary World War II landing craft and the unsung heroes who manned them: